Our privacy commitment

 - Right to not be discriminated against.
 You have the right to be free from discrimination for exercising these rights.
 Please note that if the exercise of these rights limits our ability to process personal information we may no longer be able to provide you with our products and services.

+Depending on where you reside, you may also be able to use an authorized agent to act on your behalf to submit requests to exercise your rights.
 If you are submitting a request through an authorized agent, the authorized agent must provide us with your signed written permission stating that the agent is authorized to make the request on your behalf.
 We may also request that any authorized agents verify their identity and may reach out to you directly to confirm that you have provided the agent with your permission to submit the request on your behalf.

 Users in the European Economic Area (EEA), United Kingdom, and Switzerland